 Those labels pretty much sum me up, with 'geek' being the most descriptive of them all.
 I am one who revels in all things technical and technological.
 Being myself a child of the 80's accounts for most of this, along of course with the encouragement of my parents and the technology they brought into my life.

-In my professional life so far, I have mainly worked in information technology (with a dash of web development and programming along the way) and radio telecommunications.
-If for some reason you'd like to know more about what I do and what I've done, feel free to drop me a line.
+In my professional life so far, I have principally worked in information technology (with a dash of web development and programming along the way) and radio communications.

 Other than my geeky interests, I am an avid sailor, and get out on the water whenever I can.
-I read a lot, mostly science fiction and historical sea and navy fiction, and really do prefer a real book to one of them e-reader gadgets (one of the few places in which I buck my otherwise tech-head nature).
+I read a lot, mostly science fiction and historical sea and navy fiction, and one of my many idiosynchrasies is that I prefer a gold ol' fashioned hard-copy book (especially if they have that not-unpleasant book smell to them) to an e-reader.

 What does akardam mean?